 Make sure that employees only recommend items that they have personally tried and love.
-It sounds like a no brainer, but we have this conversation all of the time.
-Server says, “our fish tacos are incredible and a must order”.
+It sounds like a no-brainer, but we have this conversation all of the time.
+The server says, “our fish tacos are incredible and a must order”.
 We ask, “do they have cilantro on them?”
 Server says, “I have no idea”.
 I guess they are not her favorite after all!
 Make sure you are doing regular menu tastings with your team.

-If you’ve been in a Chili’s restaurant in the last 6 months, you may have noticed an iPad type device on your table… unless you have been to focused on those sweet baby back ribs!
+If you’ve been in a Chili’s restaurant in the last 6 months, you may have noticed an iPad-type device on your table… unless you have been too focused on those sweet baby back ribs!
 Chili’s has spent the last six months testing the tablets that allow diners to order beverages and desserts or pay their bill without having to flag down a waiter.
 From a great article on Bloomberg:

 Things have gone so well at the initial 180 or so restaurants that the company decided to install the devices at most of its 1,266 U.S. restaurants by the first half of 2014.